 The increased growth led Mr. Barber, along with his son who joined the company in 1970, and partner Mr. Boatmun to consider building a larger store in another location.
 But the combination of Langston's western heritage with that of the Stockyards was just too good a match to pass up.
 With the last piece in place, the store became the company's flagship western wear store that you see today.

-Today, Langston's has four locations in the Oklahoma City metro area.
-In addition the Stockyards store, the Shields store, and the Midwest City store, Langston's is also located on Garth Brooks Boulevard in the adjacent suburb of Yukon.
+Today, Langston's has three locations in the Oklahoma City metro area.
+In addition the Stockyards store and the Midwest City store, Langston's is also located on Garth Brooks Boulevard in the adjacent suburb of Yukon.

 At Langston's, we are proud of our heritage that spans 100 years and four generations.
 We continue to strive to honor the legacy and tradition of serving the greater western lifestyle community started by Mr. L.Y.
 Langston.